FarmBot/farmbot-js/README.md

 npm install farmbot
 ```

 Raise an issue if you require support with other package managers such as Bower.
+We don't support them currently, but can if there is a need.

 ## Login with an API Token